JoshLongmire/ESP32CAM_RTSP_Wifi/README.md

   - Monitor memory usage through Serial logs (reported every 30 seconds).
   - PSRAM detection status is reported at startup.
   - Consider reducing frame size or quality if memory is constrained.

+- **OTA update failures**:
+  - Ensure Arduino IDE settings are configured correctly (see [Configure OTA Settings](#5-configure-ota-settings-important))
+  - Check that partition scheme is set to `Default 4MB with spiffs`
+  - Verify flash size is set to `4MB (32Mb)`
+  - Ensure both cores are set to `Core 1`
+  - Check Serial logs for OTA error messages

 ## 🔒 Security Notes
 - Change `OTA_USER` and `OTA_PASS` before deploying (defaults are insecure!).